OssiLeProgrammer/RaspberryPi-Video-Processing/ReadMe.md

 - If you encounter issues, verify that all dependencies are installed and that the camera is working.

 - FFmpeg must be installed for all related functionality.

+- The sudo is important if you run it on the raspberri pi, especially if you have a PI 5.
+The Camera and its libraries are disabled for non root users.